Designicks/designicks/README.md

 fulfilled 5+ years of total IT experience, of which 4 years were spent developing high-performing presentation layers, reusable components, and performance optimization as a React JS UI developer.

-React, Redux, Mobx, SASS, HTML, CSS, TypeScript, JavaScript/ES6, JQuery, Bootstrap, MUI, and Ionic UI are among the skills I possess, and I enjoy working with JavaScript. utilizing these technology to build incredible projects. always aiming to become an expert with these tools and technology.
+React, Redux, Mobx, SASS, HTML, CSS, TypeScript, JavaScript/ES6, JQuery, Bootstrap, MUI are among the skills I possess, and I enjoy working with JavaScript. utilizing these technology to build incredible projects. always aiming to become an expert with these tools and technology.

 My interests include mountains climbing, sketching, and researching the newest UI Design trends and technologies.